-It is really important to diagnose and treat hyperthyroidism as left untreated your cat may develop secondary problems such as heart complaints and problems due to high blood pressure – such as damaged retinas in the eye (which can result in blindness) or kidney damage.
+It is really important to diagnose and treat hyperthyroidism as, left untreated, your cat may develop secondary problems such as heart complaints and problems due to high blood pressure, damaged retinas in the eye (which can result in blindness) or kidney damage.

 If you think your cat may have any of these symptoms, you should contact us immediately.
 Diagnosis is normally very straightforward.
 This will include the vet trying to feel an enlarged thyroid gland in your cat’s neck and taking a blood sample to measure thyroid hormones.
-We may also suggest that other blood tests are performed at the same time to assess other organ function, as other medical conditions might affect the successful treatment of hyperthyroidism.
-We ve already mentioned that increased blood pressure can affect kidney function so it is important we check for this problem as well as this may need additional treatment – see factsheet on kidney disease in the cat.
+We may also suggest that other blood tests are performed at the same time, to assess other organ function as other medical conditions might affect the successful treatment of hyperthyroidism.
+We’ve already mentioned that increased blood pressure can affect kidney function so it is important we check for this problem too, as this may need additional treatment.

 Hyperthyroidism can be treated very successfully.
 It is common for us to prescribe an initial period of tablets to help neutralise the excessive thyroid levels in order to stabilise the condition.
 Long term options include life-long medication with tablets, surgical removal of the over-active gland or treatment with radioactive iodine to kill off the overactive portion of the gland.
 These options all have advantages and disadvantages and how appropriate they are for each individual cat and what suits you best as the owner will be discussed with your vet.